JeremyLWright/JeremyLWright.github.io/content/posts/2015-07-05-property_driven_design_minmax.markdown

 [  FAILED  ] MinMaxFixture.prop_minimum_pair_should_return_a_measure_pair (1 ms)
 ```
 This test case demonstrates that our understand of the word measure wasn't
 quite right when we implemented the _is\_measure\_pair_ predicate.
 A value can
 always be a measure of itself, i.e., a number always measures itself one time.
-Notice that we still have a stub for our function.
+Since our function is still a stub we are still excercising the test
+machinery, not the production code yet.
 One school of thought is
 that we are wasting time writing, and rewriting, test code before we've even
-worked on the code we're getting paid to write.
-But this failing test case is
+worked on the code we're getting paid to write however, this failing test case is
 evidence for a different perspective.
-The test code is working out our concept
+The test code is letting us explore the
-of what the code needs to do.
-We the author would have written the function
-incorrection the first time, considering we didn't implement the definition
-correctly, e.g., we could translate a definition into C++ correctly, we
-probably wouldn't have written some that that manipulates that definition
+problem space.

+Imagine a traditional directed test scenerio.
+We unknowingly have a limited
+understanding of the problem space.
+We implement some tests.
+Those tests
-correctly.
-Nor, in our limited understanding of the problem, defined any
+reflect our understanding of the problem.
+We then implement the functions.
+The

-useful test data for our directed tests.
+tests pass, all the while we unknowingly provided weak tests for the given
+problem domain.
+Lastly, we inspect the implementation and add some additional
+tests to assure 100% code coverage.

+In this scenerio, we did TDD correctly by writing the tests first.
+We did our
+red/green refactor.
+We implemented the function.
+Our tests pass, and we
+achieved 100% code coverage.
+We did all the things we are supposed to do, and
+we still delivered a defective function.
+The problem is that all these steps
+happen at the same conceptual level of abstraction.
+It's a linear prorgession
+from our understanding, to writing tests, to writing implementation, to
+inspecting coverage.
+At no point was there some outside force that can
+excercise the code beyond our understanding.
+This is the benefit of
+property-driven-design.
+Randomness will generate test cases you the programmer
+didn't think of.
+You the programmer then need to classify that generated test
+case as valid input or invalid input.
+That is a useful!
+It expands your own
+understanding.

 John Hughes [put it
 best](https://www.youtube.com/watch?v=FnjutUoNSmg) when he state that property
 testing is about comparing the specification to the code.
 The properties
 encode the specification.
 The code does what it does.
 When the checker finds